jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 * End to end routing between Amsterdam and Rome
 * Diagnostic tools to validate path routing

+## Bypass Lab 3 Validation
+For this lab we can bypass the majority of lab 3 configuration steps and validation by bulk loading the configurations on the needed routers in the topology.
+If you wish as an optional lab you can go through each of the configuration/validation steps to gain a better understanding of SR-MPLS.

+For the Lab 3 bulk configuration page click [HERE](./lab_3_quick_config.md)

 ## Learn Default ISIS Path